omarsayah0/42_cub3D/README.md

 ```bash
 ./cub3D <path_to_map.cub>
 ```

+### Maps Structure

-The `maps/` directory is organized into `valid/` and `invalid/` folders.
+The `maps/` directory is organized into two main categories:

-Inside `valid/`, there are two subfolders: `mand/` for mandatory maps and `bonus/` for bonus maps.
+- `valid/` — contains correctly formatted maps
+- `invalid/` — contains maps with intentional errors for testing

+Inside `valid/`, maps are further divided into:

+- `mand/` — maps designed for the mandatory part
-The `bonus/` folder contains maps designed for the bonus part, including additional elements such as doors and collectibles. :contentReference[oaicite:0]{index=0}
+- `bonus/` — maps designed for the bonus features

+The `bonus/` maps include additional elements such as doors (`D`) and collectibles (`C`) to support extended gameplay mechanics.

 **Examples:**
 ```bash